-Ophthalmic Lab Technicians with little to no experience tend to make between $20610 and $24500 while the more experienced ones make over $37590 per year.
+Ophthalmic Laboratory Technicians with little to no experience tend to make between $22360 and $26120 while the more experienced ones can earn over $39660 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Ophthalmic Lab Technician is to move to a higher paying state like IA.
-Right now, the highest paying states for Ophthalmic Lab Technicians are IA, IL, CT, UT and MD.
+One of the easiest ways to increase your salary as an Ophthalmic Laboratory Technician is to move to a higher paying state like NH.
+Right now, the highest paying states for Ophthalmic Laboratory Technicians are NH, MD, VT, CO and IL.

-3 other factors that can increase your salary as An Ophthalmic Lab Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Ophthalmic Laboratory Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Ophthalmic Lab Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Ophthalmic Laboratory Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons